 The liabilities for earned leave and sick leave are not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
 They are therefore measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.
-The benefits are discounted using the market yields at the related obligation.
+The benefits are discounted using the market yields at the end of the reporting period that have terms approximating to the terms of the related obligation.
 Re measurements as a result of experience adjustments and changes in actuarial assumptions are recognised in profit or loss.
 The obligations are presented as current liabilities in the balance sheet if the entity does not have an unconditional right to defer settlement for at least twelve months after the reporting period, regardless of when the actual settlement is expected to occur.